Recap: Supernatural S 05 E 16 Dark Side Of The Moon

 - Continuity Nod

-- Death Is Cheap: It's Lampshaded: "When I come back, I'm gonna be pissed."
-"You guys die more than anyone I've ever met."
+- Death Is Cheap: It's Lampshaded: "When I come back, I'm gonna be pissed." and "You guys die more than anyone I've ever met."

 - Despair Event Horizon: Poor Castiel.